Architecture-Mechanism/bellronos/README.md

 # bellronos

 ## Bellande Operating System Programming Language written in Rust
-  - Can be used in any Operating System but Bellande Operating System can only use Bellronos programming language
+  - Can be used in any Operating System but Bellande Operating System works optimally when you use Bellronos Programming Language